IEEE Uruguay Section History

-The Section was approved by the RAB on June, 2 1989 at its Meeting in San Francisco; at that time Regional Director was Luis T. Gandia from Puerto Rico.
+The Section was approved by the RAB on June, 2 1989 at its meeting in San Francisco.
+At that time, the Regional Director was Luis T. Gandia from Puerto Rico.

-This is a copy of petition including the signatures of 51 Members:
+This is a copy of petition including the signatures of fifty-one Members:

 Problem with Members Grade Recognition

-One of the major obstacles in achieving the goal of 50 Members was the Member Grade recognition.
-Most of the Engineers had graduated at the Official “Universidad de la Republica – Facultad de Ingenieria”, that until the late 1980’s was the only University in the Country.
-Until the 1970’s there were only two titles for 6-year Courses: “Civil Engineer” and “Industrial Engineer”.
-This later title comprised all the Mechanical and Electrotechnologies.
+One of the major obstacles in achieving the goal of fifty Members was the Member Grade recognition.
+Most of the engineers had graduated at the Official “Universidad de la Republica – Facultad de Ingenieria”, that until the late 1980s was the only University in the Country.
+Until the 1970s there were only two titles for 6-year Courses: “Civil Engineer” and “Industrial Engineer."
+This latter title comprised all the Mechanical and Electrotechnologies.

 Most of the new applicants were not directly recognized as IEEE Members, and as “Pending Members” or “Associates” would NOT be counted as valid for the formation of the Section.
 A lot of effort by the volunteers, a lot of correspondence, and the sending of all the detailed Programs and Faculty to Piscataway were necessary.
 During the process, a few of the newly invited prospective Members, who had paid their dues and were denied their well-deserved grade, lost their interest and did never renew.